mluckner/RSSI-Dataset-for-Indoor-Localization-Fingerprinting/README.md

  ## Publication

-M. Luckner, S. Sowik and P. Brida, "Selection of Signal Sources Influence at Indoor Positioning System," in IEEE Transactions on Wireless Communications, doi: 10.1109/TWC.2023.3275537.
+M. Luckner, S. Sowik and P. Brida, "Selection of Signal Sources Influence at Indoor Positioning System," in IEEE Transactions on Wireless Communications, vol. 23, no. 1, pp. 45-57, Jan.
+2024, doi: 10.1109/TWC.2023.3275537.

  ## Dataset
 The RSSI dataset contains a folder for each building (*mini*, *gf*, *gg*).
 The complete data from the building are stored as an archive zip file.
 Additionally, a sample collected in a single POI (40 records) is given.